RC2014Z80/picoterm/README.md

 See the file [releases.md](releases.md) .

 ## Know issues
 1. USB keyboard is not detected if already connected at power-up.
-Disconnect and reconnect it! __Hardware workaround available see the [picoterm-port](docs/picoterm-port.md)__.
+Disconnect and reconnect it! __Hardware workaround available see the [picoterm-port](docs/picoterm-conn.md)__.
+2. Changing Graphical font configuration (eg: from NupetScii to CP437) would requires to save the configuration and restart.
 2. VGA rendering sometime hangs when connecting a keyboard (rare).
 Press reset button (on PicoTerm) and try again.
 3. Saving the configuration into Flash fails from time to time (rare).
 Just press reset button (on PicoTerm) and try again.